Help Out the Cats in Old San Juan

 Other Ways That You Can Help

 I know not everyone can adopt a cat, however you can still get an Old San Juan cat souvenir that helps the cats.
-There is a cute, colorful poster of the cats along the Paseo del Morro, complete with the San Juan Gate and a garita that was drawn by local artist Haydee Alvarado.
+There is always some cat related items for sale.
+We love the cute, colorful poster of the cats along the Paseo del Morro, complete with the San Juan Gate and a garita that was drawn by local artist Haydee Alvarado.

-There are T-shirts and Christmas ornaments, calendars and other things.
+There are usually T-shirts and Christmas ornaments, calendars and other things.

 These items can sometimes be found at some local stores and gift shops in Old San Juan like Spicey Caribe (154 Cristo Street), Wet Boutique (150 Cruz Street) or the Pampered Pet Boutique (203 San Justo Street).
 But supplies are sometimes limited.
 And of course you can check out the Save a Gato web site store.